RedoxxGopk1ns/cart/readme.txt

 	improve active item array iteration( make it safe for spamming)

 Physics:
-	1/ make the engine an accelarate var using torque curves 2/apply force in the direction the car is facing not accounting for rotation in the x axis 3/ fix speed gauges
-	4/ add drift
-	add collider boxes
+	1/adjust the numbers(find a way to do this automatically) 2/fix the stopping when hopping
-	5/clean up code , fix physics layers, organize car node, add itemManager functionality , fix reverse steering
+	3/fix physics layers, fix reverse steering
+	4/make camera smooth
+	add oval collider boxes
+	link the tire turning to the turning speed

 Tracks:
 	add start timer/grid
 	add basic wincon
-	make tracks global!

 ::Other::

-make camera smooth
-when using 2 of the same item delete the older one revamp the visuals/ add effects
+when using 2 of the same item delete the older one

 Made in Godot_4.3-stable for Windows